UncleDoubleU/Congolese-Authors-Index/README.md

 ## To do

+- style author cards, author pages and about pages.
+- accessibility.
+- make footer functional.
+- search functionality optimisation. (horizontal search instead of vertical).
 - improve search user experience and interface
-- Design finalisation accessibility &responsiveness
+- Design finalisation & responsiveness
 - code refactoring
 - Improving Data: use existing dataset for speed? or improve the quality of the existing data? time
 - Security